framps/raspiBackupDocs/en/src/introduction.md

 A regular backup of your Raspberry Pis is important.
 In case of a failure of the system device (SD Card, USB disk, USB flash drive, SSD, NVMe ...) or unintended updates which cause the system either not to boot any more or boot with errors this backup enables you to restore a previous functional backup.

 *raspiBackup* creates a backup of Raspberry Pis **from a running system**.
 You can either start the backup manually or have the backups be started automatically with systemd or crontab.
 Optionally you can let you notified about the backup result with eMail, Pushover, Slack or Telegram.

-Backups can be created ony an devices which can be mounted on a Linux system (USB flash drive, USB disk, SSD, NVMe, nfs, samba, sshfs, etc.).
+Backups can be saved ony an partition which can be mounted on a Linux system (USB flash drive, USB disk, SSD, NVMe, nfs, samba/cifs, sshfs, webdav etc).

+There exist two backup modes: The **normal backup mode** just saves the boot and root parition.
+If additional partitions should be saved, for example a 3rd data only partition, the **partition oriented mode** has to be used.

 If you own an Synology or another NAS device see [here](more-backupspaces.md) for configuration hints.